 Marquam Nature Park offers a relaxing escape from Portland without leaving the city.
 Watch your step!
 Banana slugs can be found all over these trails.
 The short hike on Shelter Loop Trail and Marquam Trail is 1.3 miles round trip with 225 feet of elevation change.
 The medium length loop is 3 miles long with 500 feet of elevation change, skipping Flicker Trail and the south end of Marquam Trail.
 The full loop described here is 4.25 miles long and also has 500 feet of elevation change.
 Dogs are welcome on trails in Marquam Nature Park but bikes are not.
 Marquam Shelter has a lot with 2-hour parking spots and additional roadside parking is available.
 Marquam Nature Park does not have an entrance fee or parking fee and no permit is required for this hike, so get out and enjoy!

-To get the trailhead: From Burnside Street in downtown Portland, drive south on Broadway for 1.6 miles.
+To get to the trailhead: From Burnside Street in downtown Portland, drive south on Broadway for 1.6 miles.
 Cross over Interstate 405 and use the right lanes to turn left and stay on Broadway.
 Make the next right onto SW 6th Avenue.
 After two blocks, 6th Avenue crossed SW Sheridan Street and becomes Terwilliger Boulevard.
 In another 0.3 miles, continue straight onto SW Sam Jackson Park Road at an intersection with a traffic light.
 After 0.2 miles, as the road makes a horseshoe bend to the left, turn right onto a short paved road (Marquam Street) that leads to a parking area in front of Marquam Shelter.

 Trailhead address: Marquam Nature Park, SW Marquam Street, Portland, OR 97201

 Trailhead coordinates: 45.50276, -122.6916 (45° 30′ 09.93″N 122° 41′ 29.75″W)